 Apart from the sperm count, another important factor that affects the fertility rate of men is the motility of the sperm produced.
 The motility of the sperm is the sperm’s ability to travel through the uterus and to the fallopian tube in order to fertilize the egg.
 The motility of a man is best at the age of 25 and then begins to dip.
 It is at its lowest at the age of 55 when the motility can drop by 50%.

 After the age of 35, the sperm might result in pregnancies where mutations can occur.
 While this is rare, it is a possibility that one should not ignore.
 There are many other lifestyle habits that can affect the fertility of a man.
 Smoking, drinking, wearing tight underwear, and insomnia can also have a negative impact on fertility in men.

 The age where a man is most fertile is between the ages of 22 and 25 years.
-Of course, no men want to father a child at this, it is still suggested that you attempt to have children before the age of thirty.
+It is suggested that you attempt to have children before the age of 35.
 After this age, men’s fertility begins to worsen with age.